-- Children will meet the National Curriculum expectations in French/Spanish, which will be taught by highly-qualified staff who will support children to develop the mastery of concepts and inspire enthusiasm and interest in the subject.
+- Children will meet the National Curriculum expectations in Spanish, which will be taught by highly-enthusiastic staff who will support children to develop the mastery of concepts and inspire enthusiasm and interest in the subject.

-- All Key Stage Two children will study Spanish for 45 minutes per week.
+- All Key Stage Two children will study Spanish for 1 hour per fortnight.

 - Opportunities will exist for children of all ages to experience learning beyond the classroom.
 This will allow them to enrich their knowledge by, for example, creative workshop days at our feeder high schools or visitors to school who may read stories in the language or share their experiences of living in Spain.